 A room with a view

-19 miles south of Oban located right next door to the National Trust for Scotland’s Arduaine gardens on the shores of scenic Loch Melfort (technically Asknish Bay at the cove) you will find the aptly named Loch Melfort Hotel.
+19 miles south of Oban and located right next door to the National Trust for Scotland’s Arduaine gardens on the shores of scenic Loch Melfort (technically Asknish Bay at the cove) you will find the aptly named Loch Melfort Hotel.
 It’s unassuming from the car park but once inside it’s another story!

-This is the gorgeous spacious and bright suite which greeted us, complete with: TV and couch, Senseo coffee maker, DVD player, separate tea/coffee making facilities, fresh fruit, water and a bookcase stacked with an eclectic selection of books – from Danielle Steele and DH Lawrence to George Orwell’s 1984 and Albert Camus’ the plague!
-Navy themed stories by Alexander Kent were the most popular books on display.
+This is the gorgeous spacious and bright suite which greeted us, complete with: TV and couch, Senseo coffee maker, DVD player, separate tea/coffee making facilities, fresh fruit, water and a bookcase stacked with an eclectic selection of books, from Danielle Steele and DH Lawrence to George Orwell’s 1984 and Albert Camus’ The plague!
+Navy-themed stories by Alexander Kent were the most popular books on display.

 The Master Room even has a private balcony with table and chairs which looks out onto…

 This stunning view!
 There are even binoculars provided to look out to sea.
 There’s a path which takes you down to the water past the Highland cows, where will you find a rocky beach and boathouse with a small sandy beach a little further walk away.
 Don’t worry if you can’t get the Master Room as all 25 bedrooms have sea-views!

 A well-equipped en-suite with a huge bath and shower, toiletries and his n’ hers robes.

 Tidy and well maintained interior staircase and hallways.